-Every child undergoes growth in phases, and each step is an integral part of their development.
-The sensorimotor skills that they develop in the first stage are crucial for the subsequent stages of development.
+Children undergo growth in stages, and each phase plays a crucial part in their development.
+For example, developing sensorimotor skills in the first stage is critical for the succeeding stages of development.

 What Is Sensorimotor Stage In A Child’s Cognitive Development?